GILLES AULIARD COLLECTION

 Robin (Model 50).
 The OX-5 powered prototypes and the earliest production models were identified and marketed simply as the Curtiss Robin.

 Challenger Robin (Model 50A).
-Early Robins using the 165 hp version of that unique twin-row six-cylinder Curtiss engine were built.
+Early Robins using the 165 hp version of that unique two-row six-cylinder Curtiss engine were built.
 No letter designation was used, distinction from the contemporary OX-5 model being established by the naming of the engine.
 Like the early OX-5 version, this first Challenger variant used a tail skid and was not fitted with wheel brakes.

 Comet Robin.
 A variant unknown either to Curtiss or the US Government appeared in 1937 when a private owner installed an 150 hp Comet radial engine in a J-1 Robin, c/n 693, registered NC791M.
 This unauthorized act was performed in Oregon, the last of the American states in which aeroplanes could fly without federal licenses or inspection.